Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Simulation Results

 \section{Simulation Results}

-In this section, we conduct some simulations to evaluate the proposed PP-MCG-ILS and PP-MSD-ILS algorithms for PA optimization.
-All APs, including $N$ single antenna transmitters and $K$ single antenna receivers, are assumed to be stationary.
+In this section, we conduct numerical simulations to evaluate the proposed PP-MCG-ILS, PP-MSD-ILS and P-NCG-ILS algorithms for PA optimization.
+All APs are assumed to be stationary.
 We employ the orthogonal chirp division multiplexing (OCDM) \cite{Ouyang2016} waveform with a single Gaussian pulse shaping.
 The carrier frequency is $3$GHz.
-The lowpass equivalent is formulated by,
+The lowpass equivalent is formulated by

 where $M$ is the number of OCDM chirps, and $T$ is proportional to the effective pulse time width.